-TPOC: Tom Kendall, (410) 278-9195, thomas.m.kendall4.civ@mail.mil.
+TPOC: Howard Kash, (410) 278-6507, howard.m.kash.civ@mail.mil.

 f.
 Distributed Simulation, Integration, and Interoperability

 Existing simulation systems can be characterized as black boxes that interface externally allowing internal computations to be non-standard between models representing phenomena, which introduces fair fight issues and additional inconsistencies.
 Moreover, the desired contemporary uses of simulation often call for the ability to access simulation capabilities at the point of need.
 In parallel, computer science and computing technology continue to evolve providing unique opportunities for innovation in simulation.